Metal Mickey (song)

 "Metal Mickey" is the second single released by English rock band Suede, issued on 14 September 1992 on Nude Records.
 It was included on the band's debut album, Suede, the following year.
 The song charted at No. 17 on the UK Singles Chart, an improvement on the previous single "The Drowners", which fell short of the top 40.
-The song also reached the top 40 in Australia and Sweden.

 Background

 The song is an up-tempo rock song.
 Guitarist Bernard Butler has said that its musical inspiration was "The Shoop Shoop Song", famously remade by Cher for the 1990 film Mermaids.
 The guitar solo, according to Butler was inspired by the Kinks' "You Really Got Me".
 Other than its nod to the robot from the 80s children's sitcom of the same name, singer Brett Anderson has said the song was inspired by Daisy Chainsaw vocalist KatieJane Garside.
 Charting in the top-twenty in the UK, the single earned the band their first appearance on Top of the Pops.